Our Next Baby Dedication is Saturday, June 16, 2018! To participate in this scheduled dedication, please sign up no later than May 20, 2018.

 You do not need to be a member of The Gate Church to have your child dedicated in a group or public ceremony at The Gate.
 We do encourage parents to make sure they are calling The Gate Church their home church.
 Why?
 In dedicating your child to God, you are stating that you are willing to partner with God and the church to raise your child in cooperation with God’s intentions.
 To partner with any church, a parent would be wise to decide if he or she agrees with its beliefs and vision, so they can be all-in in their partnership with the church.

 When you choose to become a member at The Gate, you are stating that you agree with The Gate's beliefs and values, and that you want The Gate to be your home church.
-For more information on membership, visit the Covenant Partners page.
+For more information on membership, visit the Starting Gate page.
 To have your child dedicated at The Gate Church:

 We ask parents to have a personal relationship with Jesus Christ.